 share-based payments that will have an impact to the Company's reported financial results:

 See Note 9 for further discussion of the Company’s stock-based compensation plans.

 Fair Value Measurements

-The Company accounts for the fair value of assets and liabilities in accordance with ASC topic 820, Fair Value Measurements and Disclosures (ASC 820).
+The Company accounts for the fair value of assets and liabilities in accordance with ASC 820.
 ASC 820 defines fair value and establishes a framework for measuring fair value as required by other accounting pronouncements.
 See Note 13 for further discussion of the Company’s fair value measurements.

-The Company’s primary foreign currency exposure is to changes in exchange rates for the U.S. dollar versus the Australian and Canadian dollar and the related effects on receivables and payables denominated in those currencies.
+The Company’s primary foreign currency exposure is subject to fluctuations in exchange rates for the U.S. dollar versus the Australian and Canadian dollar and the related effects on receivables and payables denominated in those currencies.
+The functional currency for Noran Tel, the Company's foreign subsidiary located in Canada, is the U. S. dollar.
 The Company records transaction gains (losses) for fluctuations on foreign currency rates on accounts receivable, accounts payable, and cash as a component of other income (expense), net on the Consolidated Statements of Operations.